 4. KNEAD THE DOUGH UNTIL SMOOTH AND ELASTIC.
 (See TIPS)

-– With the hook attachment, knead the dough on medium speed (setting #3) for about 10 minutes until the dough pulls away from the sides and bottom of the bowl and gathers around the hook.
-The dough will be a bit sticky, but should be smooth, springy and elastic enough to stretch until almost translucent without tearing (the “windowpane” test).
+– With the hook attachment, knead the dough on medium speed (setting #3) for about 7 to 10 minutes until the dough pulls away from the sides and bottom of the bowl and gathers around the hook.
+The dough may be a bit sticky, but should be smooth, springy and elastic enough to stretch until almost translucent without tearing (the “windowpane” test).

 - If the dough does not pass the windowpane test, rest the dough for 20 minutes and then re-test.
 If the dough still does not pass, knead for 3 more minutes and then re-test.
 Repeat as needed.
 (See TIPS)